RESOURCE HUB: BIODIVERSITY

 Importance of Biodiversity

 Each organism plays a role within their biological community, from microbes to large predators.
 All are interconnected in the ecosystem that make up the natural balance of life.
-Disruption in biodiversity can have an affect on air and water quality, plant pollination, and populations of insects and other animals.
+Disruption in biodiversity can have an affect on air and water quality, soil nutrients, plant pollination, and populations of insects and other animals.
 When the balance gets thrown off, it can lead to extinction of one or more species and overpopulation of others.
-Examples are like algae blooms, fish kills, overpopulation of insects and/or rodents, disease, blight and/or other.
+Examples are: algae blooms, fish kills, overpopulation of insects and/or rodents, disease, blight and/or other.
 Variety of organisms helps the ecosystem be more resilient and helps it adapt to changes and controls disease and infestation.
 When an area is deforested for farming one monoculture crop, it leaves the whole system vulnerable to blight.
 When predators decrease, their prey increase which can have direct and indirect consequences.
 When red wolves were decimated along the Carolina coast, racoon populations exploded and began eating more turtle eggs, which led to a decline in sea turtles.
 Everything is in a delicate balance.
 Some of the consequences of changes in biodiversity are not even known.

 The Benefits of Biodiversity